bseeger/fcrepo-import-export-verify/README.md

 screen.
 To have the tool output information about each resource being examined include the `-v` flag.
 Information about each resource being looked at will then be sent to standard out.

-The default log level for the log file is `WARN` and the default log file is `./verify_output.txt`
+The default log level for the log file is `INFO` and the default log file is `./verify_output.txt`

 A CSV file can be created.
 It will contain information about each resource and how it compared to it's counterpart in the other system.